hashicorp/consul-esm/README.md

 the same features as if they were registered locally on Consul agents.

 ### Command Line
-To run the daemon, pass the `-config-file` or `config-dir` flag, giving the location of a config file or a directory containing .json or .hcl files.
+To run the daemon, pass the `-config-file` or `-config-dir` flag, giving the location of a config file or a directory containing .json or .hcl files.

 ```